jpo14c/Migrate-ADO-to-GHE/Migrate ADO(TFVC) to GitHub Enterprise Cloud.md

 **6.** Move into the directory for the newly-created Git repository.

-**7.** To add your GitHub repository as a remote, run ```git remote add origin URL```, replacing URL with the URL for the GitHub repository you created earlier, such as https: //github.com/octocat/example-repository.git.
+**7.** To add your GitHub repository as a remote, run ```git remote add origin URL```, replacing URL with the URL for the GitHub repository you created earlier, such as https://github.com/sherwin-williams-co/example-repository.git.

 **8.** Create main branch run  ```git branch -M main```